Aspect Ratio Calculator

 Example

-Many LED video walls are built into the common 16:9 aspect ratio.
-However, part of the allure of video walls is their ability to be built into custom aspect ratios.
+Most standard LED video walls are built into the commonly used 16:9 aspect ratio.
+However, part of the appeal of LED video walls is their ability to be built into custom aspect ratios.
+In fact, one of the massive advantages of LED technology is modularity.
+Because we build our walls using individual tiles, we can create custom aspect ratios to fit any stage, venue, or creative vision.

 Conclusion